madoar/angular-archwizard/README.md

 ## Installation

-`angular-archwizard` is available as an NPM package.
+`angular-archwizard` is available as a NPM package.
 To install `angular-archwizard` in your project directory run:
 ```
 $ npm install --save angular-archwizard
 ```